duneroadrunner/SaferCPlusPlus/README.md

 ### nii_array

-Due to their iterators, `std::array<>`s (and `mstd::array<>`s) are not, in general, safe to share among threads. `nii_array<>` is a "stripped down" array that does not support "implicit" iterators, allowing it to be safely shareable between asynchronous threads.
-"Explicit" iterators are supported.
+Due to their iterators, `std::array<>`s (and `mstd::array<>`s) are not, in general, safe to share among threads. `nii_array<>` is a "stripped down" array that does not support "implicit reference" iterators, allowing it to be safely shareable between asynchronous threads.
+"Explicit reference" iterators are supported.
 That is, in order to obtain an iterator, you must explicitly provide a (safe) pointer to the `nii_array<>`.
 So for example, instead of a `begin()` member function (that takes no parameters), you can obtain an iterator using the (generic) `make_begin_iterator(...)` free function that takes as an argument a (safe) pointer to the array.

 `nii_array<>`s are swappable with `mstd::array<>`s (and `std::array<>`s).